 - I will use extreme caution around motorcycles.
 I will check twice and save a life.
 Motorcycles are everywhere.
 Motorcycles are harder to see due to their size.
 I will not turn if I do not have a clear view of what might be approaching.
 I will wait to turn until I have a clear view of oncoming traffic.
 It is more difficult to judge the speed of an oncoming motorcycle due to its size.
 I will not turn left into the path of an oncoming motorcycle.
 I will allow the motorcycle to pass before my turn.
 Numerous motorcyclists are injured or killed each year because drivers turn left in front of the oncoming motorcycle.

 - A driver of a stopped car may waive or signal to me that it is okay to turn.
 I will not turn.
 I cannot see what is coming in the open lane.
-Those cars are often travelling at full speed.
+Those cars are often traveling at full speed.

 - Wet roads are dangerous.
 I will reduce speed on wet roads.
 Water can cause my vehicle to hydroplane and lose control.